mohdrehanrq0/redvision-task/README.md

 ## Admin Features

 * **All User Features:** The admin has access to all features available to regular users.
-* **Blog Management:** The admin can add and delete blogs using a form within the application.
+* **Blog Management:** The admin can add,edit and delete blogs using a form within the application.